 It’s no secret that Ohio has had major problems with executions.
 In under a decade, there have been four botched executions.
-Now legislators want to make sure the public and courts will be kept in the dark about what happens in the execution chamber, shrouding all aspects of lethal injections in secrecy.
+Now legislators want to make sure the public and certain legal counsel will be kept in the dark about what happens in the execution chamber, shrouding all aspects of lethal injections in secrecy.

 Whether you agree with the death penalty or not, we all must agree that executions must adhere to our Constitution and basic human decency.
 By removing all transparency and accountability, it will be impossible for us to know whether lethal injections are humane and legal.